stigsb/varnish_request_exporter/README.md

 ## Path Mappings

-If your URLs (not query string) contain request parameters, you will get a lot of noise in the `path` label.
-You can normalize the paths by using the `--varnish.path-mappings` flag.
+If your URLs (not query string) contain request parameters, you will get a lot of noise in the `path` label, causing unneccessay load on Prometheus, as well as making it harder to run queries by path.
+You can normalize the paths by pointing to a mapping file with the `--varnish.path-mappings` flag.

-This example changes normalizes paths in the following way:
+The mappings file is a very simple config file with one or two whitespace-separated columns; the regexp and replacement string.
+If the replacement is missing, the regexp will be removed from the path.
+Use # for comments.

+This is an example path mappings file:
 * replace _/number/_ with _/ID/_
 * remove numbers at the end of the path
 * remove tailing slashes
 * remove duplicated slashes

 ```
-varnishncsa_exporter --varnish.path-mappings '/\d+/->/ID/ \d+$-> /$-> //->'
+# normalize /number to /ID
+/\d+             /ID

+# make two or more slashes into just one
+//+              /

+# example of using group matches
+/([^\.]+?)\.php  /$1

+# remove trailing slash
+/$
 ```

 ## Attributions